aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 Actors are the core of [Akka toolkit](https://akka.io/) and they can't be replaced, but every module in Akka toolkit is backed by actors.
 The purpose of these modules is to help engineers to abstract over low-level actor based code and focus on business logic.
 The result of using these modules is boilerplate free code, which is also less error-prone.
 In this article, the same example will be used to show how [Akka Actors](https://doc.akka.io/docs/akka/current/typed/index.html?_ga=2.208848017.2007999245.1587396807-1520704188.1583745843) can be replaced with a few lines of [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) code.
 Check [all modules](https://akka.io/docs/) provided by Akka.

-The tasks like moving and transferring data can be implemented with actors, but it demands a lot of code, to implement necessary mechanisms for stream processing workloads like back-pressure, buffering and transforming data or error-recovery.
+The tasks like moving and transferring data can be implemented with actors, but it demands a lot of code, to implement necessary mechanisms for stream processing workloads like back-pressure, buffering, and transforming data or error-recovery.
 So, for designing stream processing topologies with built-in back-pressure, Akka Streams should be considered.

 ## Basic terminology